A unique college-wide educational project to promote peace and nonviolence by

 Cognitive science has revealed how so much of our thinking and our responses to particular situations occur unconsciously, rooted in the frames, narratives and metaphors that we have picked up since childhood, and this certainly applies to the problem of violence.
 This calls for an educational response aimed at developing a more critical perspective on violence.
 Most of us want peace, but we can be all too easily convinced that violence is necessary, and this must change.

 We focus therefore on building knowledge that challenges our widespread acceptance of a culture that is seeped with violence, and promotes instead an awareness that empathy, compassion, and peacebuilding are deeply-rooted human capacities.
 Through our storytelling projects, events and growing collections of articles, some academic, others more personal, we seek to foster dialogue both within and beyond Dawson, while encouraging reflection on the suffering caused by violence in its various forms and on the potential of finding the realistic solutions needed to build a more peaceful world.

-Our Current Special Project
+Our Ongoing Special Projects

-Our Past Special Projects:
+Our Past Projects:

 Stories from the students and staff of Dawson College

-Some Recent Special Events
+Some Special Events